OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

-## Who is part of the Prebid SSO ecosystem
+## Who is part of the Prebid Addressability Framework ecosystem

-Before sharing Prebid SSO Data via a Transmission, a Sender must know that the Receiver is part of the Prebid SSO Ecosystem.
+Before sharing Prebid Addressability Framework Data via a Transmission, a Sender must know that the Receiver is part of the Prebid Addressability Framework Ecosystem.
 For this purpose, both share mutually their commitments to the Model Terms when they define the frame of their partnership.
 This commitment also includes the fact that the Sender and the Receiver must provide a web API for letting other Contracting Parties